 The CBFL’s areas of focus include:

-- The Compliance Working Group focusing on the compliance field across a range of industries.
+- Compliance across a range of industries.

 Students may affiliate with the CBFL either through the Harlan Scholars Program or through the Associates Program.